EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 Features
 ===========
+1. Add interest groups and new fields to forms directly from the dashboard without ever leaving your site (*new*)
+1. Error log for diagnosing user issues (*new*)
 1. Complete Integration of MailChimp into WordPress
 1. Easily import MailChimp forms from an active MailChimp account
 1. View/Print Interactive Account Growth Reports and Campaign Reports (Statistics Tracking)